microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/learningcourseactivity-list.md

 # List learningCourseActivities
 Namespace: microsoft.graph

-Get a list of the [learningCourseActivity](../resources/learningcourseactivity.md) courses (assigned or self-initiated) for a user.
+Get a list of the [learningCourseActivity](../resources/learningcourseactivity.md) objects (assigned or self-initiated) for a user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).